LLNL/mhysa/doc/Numerical_Analysis.md

 The following MATLAB script (mhysa/Examples/ConvergenceTests/ConvergenceTime_Euler1D.m) was used to generate the above plot:
 \include ConvergenceTests/ConvergenceTime_Euler1D.m

+\page convergence_time_navstok2d_single_species Convergence (Time) - 2D Euler (Single Species)

+The time convergence of Mhysa is tested for several explicit and implicit time integration schemes.
+The explicit schemes are:
+ + RK2 (TimeRK(), #_RK_22_)
+ + SSPRK3 (TimeRK(), #_RK_SSP3_)
+ + RK4 (TimeRK(), #_RK_44_)

+The implicit schemes are the 2nd, 3rd, and 4th order ARKIMEX schemes in PETSc (see TSARKIMEX in PETSc documentation).
+Although they are IMEX schemes, they are used in the fully-implicit mode. \b Note: Mhysa must be compiled with PETSc to use these time integrators.

+\htmlonly <style>div.image img[src="TimeConvergence_NS2D.png"]{width:800px;}</style> \endhtmlonly
+@image html TimeConvergence_NS2D.png

+The 2D isentropic vortex convection problem is used since it is a smooth solution.
+The figure above shows a plot of the time step size (dt) vs. the L2 norm of the error.
+The time integrators converge at their theoretical orders of convergence.

+The following MATLAB script (mhysa/Examples/ConvergenceTests/ConvergenceTime_NavierStokes2D_VortexConvection.m) was used to generate the above plot:
+\include ConvergenceTests/ConvergenceTime_NavierStokes2D_VortexConvection.m

 \page spectral_resolution_euler1d_single_species Spectral Resolution - 1D Euler (Single Species)